asengupta/avishek.net/_posts/2023-01-22-every-engineer-is-an-economist.md

 - Practise drawing causal graphs.
 Complete the trace all the way up to where the perceived benefit is (money) is.
 It may be tempting to stop if you reach a DORA metric.
 Don't; get to the money.
 - If you are already measuring DORA metrics, relentlessly ask what each DORA metric translates to in terms of money.
 - Along the way of the graph, list out other incidental cash outflows.
-- Remember that story points must always be converted into hours to actually be incorporated into economic estimates.
-- Build Options tree.
+- Build an option tree.
 Deduce whether it is better to defer execution, or do it right now.
 See **Articulating Value (The Value of Timing, aka Real Options)** for guidance on this.
-- Examples of architectural options are:
+- Examples of **architectural options** are:
   - Architecture Seams in Monoliths
   - Spikes
   - Simply waiting (**YAGNI - You Aren't Gonna Need It**)